 Tiny but mighty, Hong Kong houses more than 260 species of butterflies, which is a tenth of all butterfly species in China.
 Around 40% of land in Hong Kong is designated as country parks that is protected by law.
 However, many prime butterfly areas in the "Butterfly Paradise" are yet to be properly protected.

-Through conducting butterfly surveys, we aim at expanding local butterfly inventory, exploring more local un-protected butterfly hotspots, thus monitoring the dynamic relations between local butterfly species and environmental changes.
+Through conducting butterfly surveys, we aim at expanding the local butterfly inventory, identifying more unprotected butterfly hotspots, and monitoring the dynamic relations between local butterfly species and environmental changes.

-The programme opens to general public.
-Each year, “Butterfly Surveyor” programme recruits members of the public as new members.
-After the completion of trainings and assessments, they will be qualified as “Butterfly Surveyors”.
-Registration for Butterfly Surveyor 2020 has been closed.
-Details for the next recruitment will be announced soon.
-Stay tuned to this website for further details.
+The programme opens to the general public.
+Each year, probably in December and January, “Butterfly Surveyor” programme recruits members of the public as new members.
+Upon completion of trainings and assessments, they will be qualified as “Butterfly Surveyors”.

 3961 0200 (T)

 2314 2661 (F)

 Rm.
 2314, 23/F., Gala Place,